Mare Island has a long and colorful history.

 1871: The island’s first Naval Hospital – and a first for the West Coast – is completed.
 Severely damaged in the 1898 Mare Island earthquake; its successor, during World War II, will gain international acclaim for its work in prosthetics for veterans.

 1892: The Mare Island Golf Course is built, initially with sand greens.
 Today, it is the oldest course west of the Mississippi

-1898: The March 30th earthquake causes significant damage to some island structures, including the original brick officers’ quarters along Walnut Ave.
-The street is rebuilt with the white Italianate mansions you see today.
+1898: The March 30th earthquake causes significant damage to some island structures, including the original brick officer’s quarters along Walnut Ave.
+The street is rebuilt with the white Italianate mansions which are seen today.

 1901: St. Peter’s Chapel is dedicated.
-Now the country’s oldest naval chapel, it has the largest collection of Tiffany windows on the West Coast and is on the National Register of Historic Places.
+Now the country’s oldest naval chapel, it has the largest collection of Tiffany stained glass windows on the West Coast, and is on the National Register of Historic Places.

 1904: The first radio message transmitted on the Pacific Coast is sent from Mare Island to the hospital ship Solace.
 Contact lasts 75 miles.

-1906: San Franciscans are evacuated to the island following the Great Quake.
+1906: San Franciscans are evacuated to the island following the Great Earthquake.

 1910: The Department of Agriculture uses the island as an arboretum for the testing of new plants, introducing many rare species.